Development & Aid

 Flickr | UN Women

 Looking for a career that gives you satisfaction and helps others to improve their lives?
 One of the many opportunities in the development management field or aid industry could be for you.
-Search through our extensive toolbox on education and careers in development to find exciting roles such in aid delivery, policy development, foreign correspondence, and fundraising.
+Search through our extensive toolbox on education and careers in development to find exciting roles in aid delivery, policy development, foreign correspondence, and fundraising.

 Issues which hinder developing nations are often tied to cultural, religious, or social norms.
 When faced with centuries of tradition, education becomes key.
 It can take multiple generations for new traditions which promote greater equality and prosperity to be accepted.

+Raising the rights of women is an essential part of international development.
+We can not hope to uplift society if 50% of it is left behind.
 Our platform for gender equality is a powerful tool aiding progression in the gender equality movement.
 It boasts over 5,000 links on women's and girls' rights, organisations, challenges, and how we can begin to overcome them for a more inclusive and prosperous world for everyone.

 "Love and compassion are necessities, not luxuries.
 Without them, humanity cannot survive."

-Author: Rachael Mellor, 10.05.23 licensed under CC BY-ND 4.0
+Author: Rachael Mellor, 10.05.23 (Updated 08.04.25) licensed under CC BY-SA 4.0

 For further reading on Development & Aid see below ⬇️